bank-vaults/bank-vaults/README.md

 - `auth`

     *Note: This is currently WIP, we are extracting the code from https://github.com/banzaicloud/pipeline/tree/master/auth*</br>
-    A GitHub OAuth2 based authentication system as a Gin Middleware, stores JWT beaerer tokens in Vault.
+    A GitHub OAuth2 based authentication system as a Gin Middleware, stores JWT bearer tokens in Vault.

     ![authn](docs/images/authn-vault-flow.png)